 What specialist services and expertise are available or accessed by the school?

 Through a referral system we have access to universal services such as the School Nursing Team, Learning Support, Speech and Language and the Educational Psychology Team.

 In addition, as part of the EPOS cluster we have access to Family Support Workers and a Local Inclusion Leader .
-Requests for support are by a referral process through the Support and Guidance panel that meets monthly.
+Requests for support are by a referral process.

 What training are the staff supporting children with SEND having/had?

 Ongoing training for staff has included First Aid, positive handling, Autism, emotional literacy as well as supporting children with specific learning difficulties such as dyslexia, dyscalculia, developmental language disorder and attention deficit disorder.